Five Sisters (Aarhus)

 The Five Sisters (Danish: De fem søstre) is a building and silo complex in Aarhus, Denmark which is an Industrial Heritage Site of Denmark.
 It is situated on the Mellemarmen pier on the industrial section of the Port of Aarhus in Aarhus city center.
-The silos represent the transition from manual to mechanized labor during the second wave of industrialization in the early 20th century and is symptomatic of the relationship between agriculture, industry and transport in the city.
+The silos represent the transition from manual to mechanized labor during the second wave of industrialization in the early 20th century and are symptomatic of the relationship between agriculture, industry and transport in the city.
 The Five Sisters were the first reinforced concrete structure to be erected in Aarhus and at the time it was the only building apart from the cathedral to rise above the city.

 History

 In the 1800s grain was typically stored in bulk or in sacks in storehouses or merchant's attics in a process that was both labor intensive and physically demanding.
 The risk of the products rotting or catching fire combined with the rising amount of cargo arriving made it necessary to find a more modern solution.
 In the 1890s silos were increasingly used.
 The earliest were placed inside existing buildings but later on dedicated structures of reinforced concrete became the norm.